Clinical Educator Training (CET) Program Overview

 - Professional Development Plans: Their Design and Implementation.

 The CET Program Components

 The Clinical Educator Training Program is based on two premises:

-Developing professionals need support when they are trying to change their professional practices;
+- Developing professionals need support when they are trying to change their professional practices; and

 The Clinical Educator Training Program is designed to provide direct training for peer coaches and clinical supervisors as well as training for the preparation and maintenance of the program's trainer cadres.

 The program design provides training modules that develop clinical skills for the following: diagnosis of professional performance, diagnosis of student performance, feedback on performance, preparation and implementation of professional development plans, and reflection.

 A statewide Trainer Cadre for Clinical Educator Training has been established.
 The Trainer Cadre includes district personnel, school-based and university-based faculty and represents the five state geographic regions.